hm-lang/core/proposals/README.md

         ...
     ...

-# TODO: is `if SomeCondition, Then: $(...)` equivalent to
+# note that grammatically commas are equivalent to newlines,
-# ```
+# so you can also write conditions like this:
-# if SomeCondition
+if SomeCondition
+Then:
+    print("`Then` on a newline is ok but not idiomatic") ...

+# prefer using commas as it's slightly more readable.
+# if you are running out of space, try using parentheses.
+if (
+        Some Long Condition
+    &&  Some OtherFact
+    &&  NeedThis Too
-# Then:
+), Then:
+    print("good")
-#   ...
+    ...
 ```

 When using `then`, it's recommended to always exit explicitly, but like with the
 non-`then` version, the conditional block will exit with the value of the last
 executed line.
 There is a rawer version of this syntax that does require an
-explicit exit, but also doesn't allow any `return` functions.
+explicit exit, but also doesn't allow any `return` functions since we are literally
-TODO: can we even recommend using this syntax anywhere or should we scrap it?
+defining a `(Then): never` with its block inline.
+This syntax is not recommended
-it could be useful if we have identical function handling in separate conditional
+unless you have identical block handling in separate conditional branches, but
-branches, where we could predefine `myFunction(Then): never $(...)` and then
-use as `if SomeCondition, myFunction` and later `if OtherCondition, myFunction`.
+even that probably could be better served by pulling out a function to call in
+both blocks.

 ```
 if SomeCondition, (Then): never